miguelherreravillanueva/e_commerce/README.md

 - User registration using Bcrypt.
 - User login + token + middleware.
-- Create a CRUD.
+- Creation of a CRUD.
 - At least one Many to Many relationship and another One to Many.
 - Use of seeders.

-To work collaboratively, one of the essential requirements of the project has been the use of branches with git (personal, develop and main).
+To work collaboratively, one of the essential requirements of the project has been the use of branches on Git (personal, develop and main).

 ## Technologies used 💻